 When a thread enqueues a task, it pushes it onto the end of the shared queue.
 Hence rule (5) gets one of the less recently enqueued tasks, and has no preference for tasks that are enqueued.
 This is in contrast to spawned tasks, where by rule (3) a thread prefers its own most recently spawned task.

 Note the “approximately” in rule (5).
 For scalability reasons, the shared queue does not guarantee precise first-in first-out behavior.
 If strict first-in first-out behavior is desired, put the real work in a separate queue, and create tasks that pull work from that queue.
-The Non-Preemptive Priorities section in the User Guide section explains the technique.
+See Non-Preemptive Priorities for more information.

 It is important to understand the implications of spawning versus enqueuing for nested parallelism.